2001 Hungarian Grand Prix

-The 2001 Hungarian Grand Prix (officially the XVII Marlboro Magyar Nagydij) was a Formula One motor race held at Hungaroring in Mogyoród, Pest, Hungary on 19 August 2001.
-It was the 13th race of the 2001 FIA Formula One World Championship and the 16th Hungarian Grand Prix forming part of the series.
+The 2001 Hungarian Grand Prix (officially the Marlboro Magyar Nagydij 2001) was a Formula One motor race held before 110,000 spectators at the Hungaroring in Mogyoród, Pest, Hungary on 19 August 2001.
+It was the 13th race of the 2001 Formula One World Championship and the 16th Hungarian Grand Prix forming part of the Formula One World Championship.
 Ferrari driver Michael Schumacher won the 77-lap race from pole position.
 His teammate Rubens Barrichello finished second and David Coulthard was third for McLaren.

-Entering the Grand Prix, only Michael Schumacher and Coulthard remained in contention for the World Drivers' Championship with Schumacher leading Coulthard by 37 points.
+Entering the Grand Prix, only Michael Schumacher and Coulthard remained in contention for the World Drivers' Championship with Schumacher leading Coulthard by 37 championship points.
 Ferrari were also in contention to claim the World Constructors' Championship in Hungary.
-Michael Schumacher qualified on pole position by setting the fastest lap in qualifying, and he began alongside Coulthard.
+Michael Schumacher qualified on pole position by setting the fastest lap in the one-hour qualifying session, and he began alongside Coulthard.
 Barrichello made a brisk start to pass Coulthard and he tactically delayed the McLaren driver from lap 12 to provide his teammate Michael Schumacher with a significant lead over the rest of the field.
 Schumacher only lost the lead during the pit stop phases, maintaining the lead for the majority of the race to achieve his seventh victory of 2001 and the 51st of his career.
-His win confirmed him as the 2001 Drivers' Champion, as Coulthard could not pass his points total with four races remaining in the season, and equalled Alain Prost for the all-time record of career victories.
+His win confirmed him as the 2001 Drivers' Champion, as Coulthard could not pass his championship points total with four races remaining in the season, and he equalled Alain Prost for the all-time record of career victories.

 Schumacher received praise from many in the Formula One community for his title victory and it was headline news in Germany and Italy.
 Barrichello's second-place finish helped Ferrari win the World Constructors' Championship for the third consecutive season and the 11th time overall.
-McLaren were 13 points ahead of Williams in third while Sauber moved one point ahead of British American Racing (BAR) for fourth.
+McLaren were 13 championship points ahead of Williams in third while Sauber moved one championship point ahead of British American Racing (BAR) for fourth.